krombacher-brauerei/engineer-task/README.md

 ## Requirements

-Please clone this repository and submit the code in your favourite programming language with a documentation of how to test the application.
+Please __clone__ and create your own copy of this repository.
+Submit the code in your favourite programming language with a documentation of how to test the application.
 If possible, it would be nice if you choose Java, Javascript, Typescript, Python or PHP.

 **Please don't invest more time in this task.
 If you're not able to solve this task in the given time please prepare some slides which contain:**